M.Fish Music Appreciation

 - Born to a wheelwright, he left home at age 6 to sing in Vienna’s St. Stephen’s Cathedral.
 When his voice broke, he was dismissed.

-- Haydn like wine so much, he insisted that part of his salary be paid in it.
+- Haydn liked wine so much that he insisted that part of his salary be paid in it.

 - The greatest mistake of his life was marrying his wife.
 Initially, he fell in love with her sister, but she became a nun.
 Considered a shrew, Haydn’s wife used to rip up his scores and use them as hair curlers.